 I’m an introvert- an anxiety-ridden, socially awkward, please-let-me-hide-in-the-corner, I’d-rather-be-home-in-my-yoga-pants, don’t-make-me-talk-out-loud introvert.
 I avoid large, loud, party-like situations like the plague.
 If I’m ever forced to attend one, I’m the girl you’ll find sitting in the corner alone, taking it all in, observing it all with a nervous smile pasted on my face.
 It probably sounds like I don’t like people, but you might be shocked to discover that it’s really quite the opposite.
 You see, I love people.
 I love connecting with people.
 I love learning and understanding what makes folks tick.
 I love diving into deep, meaningful conversations with old friends or perfect strangers.

-What I dislike is small talk.
+So why do social situations make my stomach turn?
+I dislike small talk.
 It makes me nervous.
 I never have any idea what to say.
-When I’m in a crowd, I can actually sense the feelings of those around me, and I’m drawn to understand the reason behind those feelings.
+Crowds are intense for me.
+I can actually sense the feelings of those around me, and I’m drawn to understand the reason behind those feelings.
 I’m so distracted by the emotions of others that I can’t really focus on anything else.
 Social situations drain me, and it takes me days to recover.

-Over the past year, I’ve done things I never thought I could do.
+Over the past couple of years, I’ve done things I never thought I could do.
 I’ve hosted book signings and author events.
 I’ve done radio and newspaper interviews.
 I’ve sat on author panels, and I’ve given talks at libraries and schools.
 I’ve even been on television.

 I’ve learned so much about myself since publishing my first book.
-I’ve learned just how strong I really am.
+I’ve learned how strong I really am.
 I’ve learned that I’m tenacious, and I refuse to give up.
 I’ve learned that fear can either paralyze you or propel you; I choose to be propelled.
 I’ve learned that I can do things, in spite of crippling anxiety that often tells me otherwise.
 I’ve learned that sometimes the very best thing that can happen is being forced outside of your comfort zone- because that’s where real growth takes place.